IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Busted has been moved to weapons, and a new prefix has been added in its place for accessories

--Rebalanced Maldal: Has a different effect that won't hurt the player

 -Lowered the price of the Universal Music Box to 1 plat (from 3)

 -Some config options no longer require a reload to take effect

+-Transmutation Powder can now transmutate dropped ores

 -Divine Shower Storm has been renamed to Divinity Caller

+-Braxsaw is now post S.Pinky

+-Soul of Secrets is now much easier (and less crazy) to craft, using only accessories and post-moonlord materials

 -Portable 'Makeshift' Spear Trap and Portable Spear Trap have gained a new functionality to allow them to act as grapple guns

+-Rebalanced Maldal: Has a different effect that won't hurt the player

+-Rebalanced Sticky Situation: now has 3.75% (30 => 112) more damage, instead of the projectile doing more damage

+-Buffed F.S.R.G: moved later into progression (Post S-Pinky), damage increased from 60 to 70

+-Buffed Portable 'Makeshift' Spear Trap: range of the spear has been increased

 -Buffed Clay-More: now has a ranged attack, at a cost

+-Buffed Terra Diving Gear: Gains the ability to gravite bubbles to the player

 -Buffed Cyber Scythe: Now controls in and out twice as fast